Bayt Nattif: Ottoman period (1517–1917)

+In the mid-nineteenth century, Beit Naṭṭīf was among several Hebron-area villages—along with Zakariyya, Beit Jibrīn, Ṣurīf, and al-Dawāymeh—whose territories were expanded to include earlier ruin sites.
+Following the Ottoman land reforms of 1858–1859, these villages received legal title to formerly state-owned (mīrī) lands, marking a phase of agrarian reorganization and renewed cultivation in the Judean Foothills.

 In 1863 Victor Guérin visited twice.
 The first time he visited he estimated that the village contained about one thousand inhabitants.
 He further noted that the houses were crudely built, one of them, which was assigned to the reception of foreigners, the al-Medhafeh, was a square tower.
 Above the entrance of the al-Medhafeh was a large block for lintel, featuring elegant mouldings, Guérin assumed it came from an ancient destroyed monument.
 Many other ancient stones were embedded here and there in private homes.
 Two wells, several cisterns and a number of silos and stores carved in the rock, and in continued use, were also ancient.

 Socin, citing an official Ottoman village list compiled around 1870, noted that Bayt Nattif had 66 houses and a population of 231, though the population count included men only.
 Hartmann found that Bayt Nattif had 120 houses.

 In 1883, the PEF's Survey of Western Palestine described Bayt Nattif as being "a village of fair size, standing high on a flat-topped ridge between two broad valleys.
 On the south, about 400 feet below, is a spring (`Ain el Kezbeh), and on the north a rock-cut tomb was found.
 There are fine olive-groves round the place, and the open valleys are very fertile in corn."

 Around 1896 the population of Bayt Nattif was estimated to be about 672 persons.